As we say goodbye (and good riddance) to 2020, we’re looking ahead to a new year in Hamilton.

 - Caro on James – Fans of this friendly and delicious neighbourhood eatery on Ottawa Street now have a 2nd location on James Street North to try.
 Or recreate their delicious pies at home with their take-home pizza kits (also available with cocktail kits).

 - Martellos – Dig into some seriously special Italian snacks and dishes from this beautiful new James Street North restaurant from the owners of nearby Nique.

 - The Fritter Shop – This family business born from a successful Amsterdam based bakery recently opened up in the Hamilton Farmers Market, selling melt-in-your-mouth, hand crafted fritters in a huge variety of fruit flavours.

 - Wingporium @ The Price Eddy – This new sports bar just moved into a lovingly renovated space in the former Prince Edward Tavern on Barton Street and specializes in really good saucy wings.

 - Rapscallion & Co. – Two favourite former John Street South eateries – Rapscallion and Two Black Sheep – are being revived as Rapscallion & Co. in a new location on James Street North this year.
 Look for the newly merged delicious venture in the former Ventura’s space in the coming months.

-- Art Gallery of Hamilton will launch its much anticipated exhibit: Esmaa Mohamoud: To Play in the Face of Certain Defeat in February.
+- The Art Gallery of Hamilton has launched it’s much anticipated exhibit Esmaa Mohamoud: To Play in the Face of Certain Defeat.
 When visiting the gallery, look for the playful new lobby installation Imaginal Worlds by Sandra Meigs as well as a new mural called Masquerade by Hamilton muralist Lester Coloma.